ChrisChinchilla/Chip-Shop/about.md

 - Player Boards
 - Main Game Board

-All available for purchase at 'pay-what-you-feel', from a minimum of $1 (a restriction of the service we use, sorry).
+All [available for purchase at 'pay-what-you-feel'](/buy), from a minimum of $1 (a restriction of the service we use, sorry).

-{% picture mediumscreen posts/player_mat.png alt="" %}
+{% picture mediumscreen posts/player_mat.png alt="Player Board Preview" %}

-{% picture mediumscreen posts/main_board_a3.png alt="" %}
+{% picture mediumscreen posts/main_board_a3.png alt="Main Board Preview" %}

+## Updates and Fixes
+The Print-at-Home version of Chip Shop will be constantly improved and fixed and all buyers will be notified of new versions as they are made available.
+At the moment the game is in a 'beta' state, so is likely to have several updates over the next months.

+We would like to thank all our play testers so far!

+{% picture mediumscreen posts/cs_playtest_1.jpg alt="Play Testing" %}
+{% picture mediumscreen posts/cs_playtest_2.jpg alt="Play Testing" %}
+{% picture mediumscreen posts/cs_playtest_3.jpg alt="Play Testing" %}